-For non site members will be replaced by a default value from the newsletter definition Display Name Token Default setting or empty string if that is not populated.
+For nonmembers, this will be replaced by the Display Name Token Default setting on the newsletter definition, or with an empty string if that is not populated.

 For site members will be replaced by the first name from the user profile if populated else it will use the display name from the user profile.

-For non site members will be replaced by the First Name Token Default setting on the newsletter definition or empty string if not populated.
+For nonmembers, this will be replaced by the First Name Token Default setting on the newsletter definition, or with an empty string if that is not populated.

 For site members only will be replaced by the last name from the user profile if populated else it will use be replaced by an empty string.

-For non site members will be replaced by the Last Name Token Default setting on the newsletter definition or empty string if not populated.
+For nonmembers, this will be replaced by the Last Name Token Default setting on the newsletter definition, or with an empty string if that is not populated.

 Importing Subscriber Data